 Canada is renowned for its healthcare system, and quality healthcare is one of the reasons newcomers seek to build a life here.
 Government health insurance programs like OHIP in Ontario and AHCIP in Alberta let you apply for coverage once you arrive in Canada and establish your permanent residency.
 But it is a smart idea to buy visitor travel insurance to cover those unexpected medical expenses before you and your family are included in a government health insurance program.
 Without it, you could end up paying significant out-of-pocket expenses.

 What’s the difference between provincial health plans and medical insurance?
 Once you arrive in Canada and establish your permanent residency government health insurance programs allow you to apply for coverage.
-But you won’t be covered by government health insurance as soon as you arrive in the country.
+Bu, in some provinces there is a wait period before you are eligible for government health insurance.
 That’s where private insurance coverage is a good idea for both temporary visitors to Canada and people on the path to becoming permanent residents and Canadian citizens.